dvdzkwsk/react-redux-starter-kit/README.md

 ### Provided Plugins

 Webpack is configured to use [ProvidePlugin](https://webpack.github.io/docs/list-of-plugins.html#provideplugin), which lets you use commonly used imports without explicitly writing an import statement, reducing boilerplate.
-To add more automatic imports, add them to `providedPlugins` in `~/build/webpack-environments/_base.js`.
-Additionally, add them to your `.eslintrc` file as a global as webpack will import them if encountered.
+To add more automatic imports, add them to `config_globals` in `~/config/_base`.
+Additionally, add them to the globals object in your `.eslintrc` file as webpack will import them if encountered.

 Server
 ------